Diablo IV: How to Get Powerful Fast – Infernal Chaos Guide

 • Raising difficulty too early: if kill speed drops hard, your “better” loot run is usually worse overall.

-• Overcrafting before 60: early mats disappear into gear you will replace almost immediately.
+• Overcrafting before 60: early materials disappear into gear you will replace almost immediately.

 • Ignoring seasonal claims: unclaimed War Table or reputation rewards delay your strongest power spikes.